mcgill-ai-ethics/healthy-ui/extension-react/README.md

 bundle the extension with interactive watch mode.

 ### ToDo
-- Need to add caching for articles
+- Need to add caching for articles [Done]
+- Need to lock tab change until query is finished